weilbith/dotfiles/README.md

 The warhorse is expected to run on a machine with [ArchLinux](https://wiki.archlinux.org/) as operation system.
 Other OS are not supported and expected to fail.
 Besides that there are not requirements to handle manually.
-Just use the provided [setup](#setup) target to get ready.
+Just use the provided [installation](#installation) targets to get ready.
 Please be aware that the setup is meant to run on the targeting machine.
 This is a requirement to make the configuration file linking working.

-## Preparation
+## Installation

-This step is necessary for [provision](#provision), [testing](#testing) and regular contribution.
-It makes sure that all dependencies are available.
+This step is necessary for [provision](#provision) and [testing](#testing).
+It makes sure that all dependencies are available and well configured.

-Run `make prepare-all` to initialize the full setup.
-Checkout the section _Preparation Targets_ on `make help` for more focused sub-targets like only testing.
+Run `make install` to initialize the full setup.
+Checkout the section _Installation Targets_ on `make help` for more focused sub-targets like only testing.

-Please be aware that these targets actually install packages on your operation system and is not limited to this projects repository.
+Please be aware that these targets actually install packages on your operation system which are not limited to this projects repository.
 Anyways you can still cancel when get asked to provide your password for executing commands with root permissions.

 ## Provision

 This is the actual heart of this project.
-It provides your **local** machine tojtan become the workhorse.
+It provides your **local** machine to become the workhorse.
 Thereby it makes sure that everything is fully installed, completely configured and synchronized.
 There are even more targets to sync data from the mail server and similar sources.
 The whole setup is idempotent.
 Means